-Situated in CENTAM's Northeast, Belize is bordered by Mexico to North, the Caribbean Sea to the East, and Guatemala to the South and West.
+greatest in the North and along the coast, with approximately 25% to 30% of Belizeans residing in Belize City.
+Flag The Belizean flag consists of a blue background with narrow red stripes running along the top and bottom.
+Centered in the blue background is a large, white disk bearing Belize's coat of arms, which features a shield, 2 loggers holding tools, a mahogany tree, and the words "Sub Umbra Floreo" ("I flourish in the shade") - all encircled by a green garland of 50 mahogany leaves.
+POLITICAL & SOCIAL RELATIONS The flag's blue and red colors represent Belize's 2 main political parties (see "Political Climate" below), while the various components of the coat of arms symbolize the nation's historically significant logging industry (see p.
+4-9 of History and Myth).
+Geography Situated in CENTAM's Northeast, Belize is bordered by Mexico to North, the Caribbean Sea to the East, and Guatemala to the South and West.
 Belize's total land area is about 8,805 sq mi, making it slightly smaller than Massachusetts and about the same size as Israel.
 Belize's northern half is characterized by a gently undulating, low-lying plain interspersed with marshes and lagoons.
 The Maya Mountains rise in the South, where the nation's highest point, Doyle's Delight, reaches 3,688 ft.
 The mountains descend into a hilly limestone plateau featuring pine and rain forests, fast-running rivers, sinkholes, caverns, and underground streams.
 Mangrove swamps and sandy beaches extend along the eastern coastline.
 Forests cover about 61% of the country.

 About 200 mi of the 600 mi-long Mesoamerican Reef (the Western Hemisphere's longest coral reef) is situated 10-20 mi offshore and stretches north-south along Belize's coastline.
 Belizean territory also includes hundreds of small cayes (islands), some populated while others are simply tiny, low-lying outcrops of coral.
-Belize's varied geographical features are home to numerous rare species of plants and animals (Photo: Boat on the Belizean coast).

-Climate

-Belize experiences a hot and humid tropical climate characterized by both a dry (late February-May) and a rainy season (June-November).
+Belize's varied geographical features are home to numerous rare species of plants and animals.
+Climate Belize experiences a hot and humid tropical climate characterized by both a dry (late February-May) and a rainy season (June-November).
 Temperatures average 79°F year-round but are cooler in the higher elevations of the southern mountains.
 While rainfall varies across the country, it is generally heaviest in the South.

-Natural Hazards

-Belize is vulnerable to several types of natural hazards, notably flooding, tropical storms, and hurricanes.
+Natural Hazards Belize is vulnerable to several types of natural hazards, notably flooding, tropical storms, and hurricanes.
 Flooding occurs most frequently in coastal regions during the rainy season.
 In August, Belize experiences the mauger - weeks of windless, oppressive heat and humidity.
 Storms originating in North America strike northern Belize from December-February, bringing strong and often destructive winds.
 Devastating and frequent hurricanes result in massive, nationwide infrastructural damage, loss of life, and millions in economic losses.
 In 1961, Hurricane Hattie destroyed nearly 3/4 of Belize City, killing over 400 people, leaving thousands displaced, and resulting in the capital's move to Belmopan (see p.
 11 of History and Myth).
 Other significant storms causing major damage include Hurricane Mitch (1998), Hurricane Iris (2001), and Hurricane Earl (2016), among numerous others.

-Environmental Issues

-Immediately upon gaining independence in 1981 (see p.
+Environmental Issues Immediately upon gaining independence in 1981 (see p.
 12 of History and Myth), Belize's government implemented a system of environmental policies to preserve its diverse natural resources.
 Today.
-Belize remains one of the world's most biodiverse nations.
-About 40% of Belizean land is protected in national parks and conservation areas. which strictly commercial control logging and agricultural activities, the small-scale harvest of plants and animals for local populations, and tourism activities (Photo: The critically endangered hawksbill sea turtle - one of 3 varieties that nest in Belize).
+Belize remains one of the world's most biodiverse nations Ahout 40% of Belizean land i٩ protected in national parks and conservation areas. which strictly control commercial loaaina agricultural and activities, the small-scale harvest of plants and animals for local populations, and tourism activities.

-Nevertheless, deforestation remains an ongoing concern due to illegal logging and farming practices in protected areas.
-Besides disrupting Belize's fragile ecosystems, deforestation leads to soil erosion, which in turn reduces agricultural yields and impedes the natural retention of water.

-Further, overfishing, the illegal removal of coral, oil spills, and the improper disposal of sewage and industrial and domestic waste threaten animal and plant life in rivers, coastal areas, and on the barrier reef.
-Marine degradation is most widespread in popular tourist areas with their concentrations of maritime traffic.
-Other environmental concerns include the removal of vegetation to create beaches for tourist use.

-Government